DavidBuchanan314/dag-cbrrr/README.md

 print(decoded)  # {'hello': [b'world', 1, 2, 3]}
 ```

-For more detailed API information, take a look at the commented [python source](src/cbrrr/__init__.py), which provides an ergonomic type-annotated wraper for the native module (more docs coming soon™)
+For more detailed API information, take a look at the commented [python source](src/cbrrr/__init__.py), which provides an ergonomic wrapper for the native module (more docs coming soon™)

 TL;DR: